tldr-pages/tldr/pages/common/sg.md

 > Ast-grep is a tool for code structural search, lint, and rewriting.
 > More information: <https://ast-grep.github.io/guide/introduction.html>.

-- Scan possible queries using interactive mode:
+- Scan for possible queries using interactive mode:

 `sg scan --interactive`